Entanglement and optimization within autoregressive neural quantum states: ATF Feedforward Layer Nonlinearities

 \section{ATF Feedforward Layer Nonlinearities}

 When considering other sources of nonlinearity in the transformer architecture and their effects on the average entanglement entropy of random wavefunctions, we find that a move from $f_\text{FL}=\text{ReLU}$ to $f_\text{FL}=\mathbb{1}$ in the FFL, in the presence of the final layer softmax and a circulant attention scheme, leads to a reduction in objective entanglement entropy values, but only a weak one, as shown in Fig.~\ref{fig:Entangle_scaling_Cir}.
-More importantly, it has no clear impact on the entanglement scaling behavior.
+More importantly, it has no clear impact on the entanglement scaling behavior (see Tab.~\ref{table:ATF_scaling_values} in App.~\ref{appendix:entang_scaling_parameter_values}), which appears to remain power-law at all $\sigma$, with possible saturation in the thermodynamic limit.